kjdub01/rugby_games/README.md

 ## Code of Conduct

 Everyone interacting in the RugbyGames project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'kjdub01'/rugby_games/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgments

+Thanks to Avi Flombaum and the Flatiron School for their support and knowledge.